 Sports Medicine Fellowship Program

-Salary and benefits: $50,000 annual salary + benefits; reimbursement of licensing and credentialing fees, paid medical mal-practice fees, and up to $3000 annually for program director approved outside educational programs.
-Medical and disability insurance is offered for the fellow and additional family medical coverage at Beacon employee rates.
+$60,000 annual salary + benefits; reimbursement of licensing and credentialing fees, paid medical mal-practice fees, and up to $3,000 annually for program director approved educational programs outside of Beacon.
+Medical and disability insurance is offered for the Fellow and additional family medical coverage is available at Beacon employee rates.
 Housing is not provided.

-Beacon Orthopaedics & Sports Medicine has four locations in the Cincinnati area.
+Beacon Orthopaedics & Sports Medicine has 7 locations in the Cincinnati Tri-State area.
 Fellow(s) will train at two of the main facilities, Beacon Summit Woods in Sharonville and Beacon West in Cincinnati.
-The fellowship is balanced between these two clinical office settings and two ambulatory surgery centers.
-One of the highlights for our fellows will be the opportunity to gain considerable experience in the two clinics.
-The two out-patient surgery centers, rehabilitation centers and D-1 Sports Training center are in the same facility as both Beacon medical office(s) making for even more convenience during the fellows’ training.
-The fellows will work with six orthopedic surgery attendings and one primary care sports medicine attending.
+The sports medicine fellowship is balanced between these two clinical office settings and two ambulatory surgery centers.
+One of the highlights for our Fellows is the opportunity to gain considerable experience in the two clinics.
+The two out-patient surgery centers, rehabilitation centers and Beacon Elite Sports Training are in the same facility as both Beacon medical office(s) making for even more convenience during the Fellows’ training.
+The Fellows will work with six orthopedic surgery attendings and one primary care sports medicine attending.
 One of the strengths of our program is the training the fellows will receive by working with a group of diversely-trained faculty.

-The fellowship is an extremely active surgical experience at both Beacon ambulatory surgery centers with a balanced exposure to open and closed surgical treatment of the shoulder, elbow, knee, foot/ankle, hand, and hip with an emphasis on open reconstruction of the elbow.
-The fellow will also conduct surgery with the attending at two major Cincinnati hospitals, West Chester Hospital and TriHealth Good Samaritan and TriHealth Bethesda North Hospital.
+The fellowship offers an extremely active surgical experience at both Beacon ambulatory surgery centers with a balanced exposure to open and closed surgical treatment of the shoulder, elbow, knee, foot/ankle, hand, and hip with an emphasis on open reconstruction of the elbow.
+The Fellow will also conduct surgery with his/her attending at several major Cincinnati hospitals including UC West Chester Hospital, TriHealth Good Samaritan and Bethesda North Hospitals, and The Christ Hospital.